-"3.
-TERM:
+"3 TERM:

-The term of this Agreement shall commence on November 1, 2017 and shall terminate on December 31, 2018, unless extended in accordance with the terms of the Agreement (the "Term").
+The term of this Agreement shall commence on November 1, 2017 and shall terminate on January 31, 2019, unless extended in accordance with the terms of the Agreement (the "Term").
 Subject to the Executive Director's prior written authorization, the Contractor shall complete any work in progress as of the expiration date and the Term of the Agreement will extend until the work is completed or earlier terminated by the Executive Director."

-- 3. Sub-paragraph 4(d)(1) of the Agreement entitled "Maximum Contract Amount" is amended to read as follows: - "4.(d)(1) Maximum Contract Amount: Notwithstanding any other provision of the Agreement, the City's maximum payment obligation will not exceed NINE HUNDRED EIGHTY-FIVE THOUSAND DOLLARS (\$985,000) (the "Maximum Contract Amount").
-The City is not obligated to execute an Agreement or any amendments for any further services, including any services performed by Contractor beyond that specifically described in Exhibit A-1.
-Any services performed beyond those in Exhibit

-A-1 are performed at Contractor's risk and without authorization under the Agreement."
+- 3. Sub-paragraph 4(d)(1) of the Agreement entitled "Maximum Contract Amount" is amended to read as follows: - "4.(d)(1) Maximum Contract Amount: Notwithstanding any other provision of the Agreement, the City's maximum payment obligation will not exceed ONE MILLION SEVEN THOUSAND FIVE HUNDRED DOLLARS (\$1,007,500) (the "Maximum Contract Amount").
+The City is not obligated to execute an Agreement or any amendments for any further services, including any services performed by Contractor beyond that specifically described in Exhibit A. Any services performed beyond those in Exhibit A are performed at Contractor's risk and without authorization under the Agreement."

-4. Exhibit A of the Agreement, with components entitled "Scope of Services", "Program Budget and Cost Allocation Plan Summary", and "Budget Narrative", is hereby deleted in its entirety and replaced with the Exhibit A-1 attached to this Amendatory Agreement.
-All references in the Agreement to "Exhibit A" shall, from and after the date of this Amendatory Agreement, be deemed to refer to the Exhibit A-1 attached hereto.

-5. As herein amended, the Agreement is affirmed and ratified in each and every particular.

-6. This Amendatory Agreement will not be effective or binding on the City until it has been fully executed by all required signatories of the City and County of Denver, and if required by Charter, approved by the City Council.
+- 4. Exhibit A and Exhibit A-1 of the Agreement, with components entitled "Scope of Services", "Program Budget and Cost Allocation Plan Summary", and "Budget Narrative" are hereby amended to include and incorporate Exhibit A-2 attached to this Second Amendatory Agreement.
+All references in the Agreement to "Exhibit A" or "Exhibits A and A-1" are hereby amended to read "Exhibits A, A-1 and A-2, as applicable". - 5.
+As herein amended, the Agreement is affirmed and ratified in each and every particular. - 6.
+This Second Amendatory Agreement will not be effective or binding on the City until it has been fully executed by all required signatories of the City and County of Denver, and if required by Charter, approved by the City Council.